AIPLA Policy and Disclaimer for List of Arbitrators and Mediators

 AIPLA has adopted the following policy concerning AIPLA's List of Arbitrators and Mediators (replacing the former "Neutral Registry").
 Any member of the public seeking a potential arbitrator or mediator from the List, or AIPLA member seeking to apply to be named in the List, should read the following information before viewing the List.

-AIPLA ADR POLICY STATEMENT
+AIPLA POLICY STATEMENT

 For many disputes there are more effective methods of resolution than litigation.
 When appropriately chosen, alternative dispute resolution procedures, either in conjunction with litigation or independently, can substantially reduce the cost and burdens of litigation and result in solutions not available in court.
 Each practicing member of this Association is encouraged to be knowledgeable about alternative dispute resolution processes, and where appropriate, is encouraged to advise the member's clients of the availability, values and characteristics of these alternatives to litigation so that clients can make an informed choice concerning the use of litigation or alternative dispute resolution processes, or both, for resolution of disputes, whether present or prospective.

-THE NEW AIPLA LIST of Arbitrators and Mediators
+THE NEW AIPLA LIST of ARBITRATORS and MEDIATORS

 The List names AIPLA members in good standing who are willing to serve as an arbitrator, mediator, or early neutral evaluator, for disputes involving intellectual property (e.g. patents, trade secrets, trademarks, copyrights).

 The AIPLA does not represent, warrant or otherwise confirm the accuracy of any qualifications, information and/or representations made by any listed member, who shall have the sole and continuing responsibility for maintaining and updating the accuracy of all material information.
 The Association does not, in any respect, train, screen, certify, regulate or control members on the List.
 The Association expressly disclaims any and all liability, responsibility or involvement in attorney-client relationships or ADR proceedings, that may relate in any way to the use of the AIPLA List of Arbitrators and Mediators.
 Anyone considering or hiring any listed member does so at his/her own risk, and should conduct their own due diligence concerning the qualifications, information and/or representations of any listed member.
+Fees to be charged by the arbitrator or mediator for services rendered are entirely between the service provider and the parties seeking the service with no involvement by the AIPLA.

 Any AIPLA member to be listed in the AIPLA List shall have self-certified that:

-- Said member has at least 15 years of experience in at least one or more of the fields of intellectual property law, i.e., patent law, trademark/trade dress law, copyright law, and/or trade secret law, a significant portion of which should be litigation experience.
+- The member has at least 15 years of experience in at least one or more of the fields of intellectual property law, i.e., patent law, trademark/trade dress law, copyright law, and/or trade secret law, a significant portion of which should be litigation experience.
 In order to meet this requirement for any category of intellectual property law, the experience need not be exclusive to that one category.

 - Any listed member holding her/himself out as a possible arbitrator or mediator for patent or trade secret disputes, has the demonstrated ability, gained through prior formal education, technology experience, or experience in technology-related or patent cases, to understand the technology involved in patents or trade secrets being asserted in the dispute to be resolved.
 However, such arbitrators and mediators need not have formal education or particular experience in the specific technology applicable to the dispute if they are capable of gaining sufficient knowledge of the technology through study and/or a tutorial.